mxagar/accelerated_computer_science_coursera/01_OOP/README.md

 ## General Notes on Classes

 I made these notes while reading the C++ tutorial from `cplusplus.com` (not while doing the Coursera course).
-Extensive examples are in `templates/c++/cpp_tutorial`.
+Extensive examples are in `~/git_repositories/templates/c++/cpp_tutorial`.

 ### Object-Oriented Programming in C++

-- Data is structured complex in classes which embed member variables (information) and methods to process that information
+- Data is structured in complex classes which embed member variables (information) and methods to process that information
 - Classes are structs with extended characteristics:
   - they hold member variables (attributes) and methods/functions
   - they can be inherited to form new classes